Bishnu Prasad: Early life

 He was the founder General Secretary of Cotton College Hostel Boarders Association, 1961 & founder General Secretary of Assam Non-party Student's Association, 1960.

 He is an Advocate and had joined the Gauhati High Court in the year 1969 and subsequently joined the Supreme Court of India in the year 1985.
 He is a Member of the Indian Arbitration Council.

-Literary Activities
+Writings

-He is also a writer and his writings have appeared in dailies and literary journals since 1960 and he has authored 2 books "Modar Phular Gondh", 1974 & "Smriti Aru Chinta", 1990.
+His writings have appeared in dailies and literary journals since 1960 and he has authored 2 books "Modar Phular Gondh", 1974 & "Smriti Aru Chinta", 1990.